HydraViT: Stacking Heads for a Scalable ViT

 \paragraph{Stochastic dropout training} Ideally, to achieve a truly scalable model, we need to extract all the possible subnetworks, calculate their loss, sum them up, and minimize it.
 This yields the following multi-objective optimization problem:

 where N is the number of samples, $x_{i}$ is the input and $y_{i}$ is the ground truth.
 However, optimizing this multi-objective loss function has a complexity of $\mathcal{O}(N \times H)$ and requires at least $H$ times more RAM compared to a single-objective loss function to store the gradient graphs, a demand that exceeds the capacity of a current GPU.
 To address this issue, we suggest employing stochastic training: On each iteration, instead of extracting all of the $H$ possible subnetworks and optimizing a multi-objective loss function, we sample a value $k \in \{1,2, \dots, H\}$ based on a uniform discrete probability distribution $\mathcal{U}(k)$.
 Then we extract its respective subnetwork $V_{{\theta}_{k}}$, and minimize only this loss function, see Alg.~\ref{alg:alg1}.
-This approach decreases the complexity of Eq.~\ref{eq:1} to $\mathcal{O}(N)$.
+This approach decreases the complexity of Eq.~\ref{eq:2} to $\mathcal{O}(N)$.
 In this training regime, the first parts of embeddings and their corresponding attention heads become more involved in the training process, while the later parts are less engaged.
-After training, due to this asymmetric training, the embedding values and their respective attention heads are ordered based on importance, see Fig.~\ref{fig:training}.
-Thereby, we can simplify the Eq.~\ref{eq:1} as follows:
+After training, due to this asymmetric training, \review{which can also be seen as an order-aware biased version of dropout,} the embedding values and their respective attention heads are ordered based on importance, see Fig.~\ref{fig:training}. \review{Note that despite the similarity to dropout we do not need scaling during training as our training and inference phases are identical.} Thereby, we can simplify the Eq.~\ref{eq:2} as follows:

 \paragraph{Separate classifiers} We implement a mechanism to train separate classifier heads for each subnetwork.
 This adds a few parameters to the model, but only during training or when running the model in a dynamic mode, i.e., having the ability to freely choose for each input with how many heads to run the model.
 The advantage is that we do not need to find a shared classifier that can deal with the different amounts of features each subnetwork provides.
 However, if we fix the number of epochs, each classifier gets fewer gradient updates than the shared one, which is why we only use this when training \name with 3 subnetworks.